ian-developer/spotify-web-clone/README.md

-Spotify mobile frontend made for the web.
+"Spotify" mobile frontend made for the web.

-Functionalities:
--hamburger menu
--tab navigation
+ONLY FOR MOBILE SCREENS!

+Interactive elements: hambuger menu, tab navigation.